 The City regularly monitors progress on activities carried out in the Annual Action Plan to ensure compliance with program requirements.
 Evaluation took place during the application and funding process, and after agreements have been executed.
-Funding and service agreements set clear performance measures, reporting procedures, timeliness, and budgets against which goals are and were measured.
-City staff regularly monitored compliance with contracting requirements and performance goals through the implementation and review of quarterly performance reports, reimbursement requests, and desk and on-site monitoring.
-Where higher risks are considered to be present, program staff work more closely with the agencies during on-site visits to ensure that the project moves forward as smoothly as possible.
+Funding and service agreements set clear performance measures, reporting procedures, timeliness, and budgets on set goals measured by accomplishments.
+City staff regularly monitored compliance on contracting requirements and performance goals through the implementation and review of quarterly performance reports, and reimbursement requests.
+Where higher risks were considered to be present, program staff worked closely with the agencies during on-site visits to ensure that the project moved forward as smoothly as possible.
 City staff provided feedback to agencies regarding areas of concern, and findings where corrective action or improvements were required.